yhagio/tutorialedge.net/content/golang/go-channels-tutorial.md

 Jumping back into our `main()` function, we then call `value := <-values` which receives a value from our `values` channel.

-> Notice how when we execute this program, it doesn't immediately terminate.
+> **Note -** Notice how when we execute this program, it doesn't immediately terminate.
 This is because the act of sending to and receiving from a channel are blocking.
 Our `main()` function blocks until it receives a value from our channel.

 Upon execution of this code, you should see the output look something like this: